e-berman/Flight-Tracker/README.md

 # Flight-Tracker

-Utilizes Amadeus API for the lowest prices flights.
+A flight aggregator that utilizes Amadeus API for lowest prices flights.
 Gives the user the option to send the results to their email.

-Also includes a microservice.py file that retrieves movie information from The Movie Database API for a group members project.
+Also includes a separate microservice.py file that retrieves movie information from The Movie Database API for a group members project.